When can I apply?

 22 March to 7 June 2017

-You can still submit an application after the 7 June deadline, but accommodation will be allocated on a first come, first served basis, subject to availability.
+You can still submit an application after 7 June and accommodation will be allocated on rolling basis from the end of July.

 Our accommodation guarantee